IG-AI/Samvara-AI/README.md

 - **main.py**: The entry point of the application where both material and immaterial models are built and executed.

-- **README.md**: Project documentation, including instructions on how to set up and run the project.

 ---

 ### **Contributing**